-The amount of work necessary to qualify for disability benefits depends on your age.
+The amount of years worked that is necessary to qualify for disability benefits depends on your age.
 Social Security quantifies your work history in terms of work credits.
+Typically, you will have needed to worked 5 of the last 10 years to have enough work credits to quality for Social Security Disability Income (SSDI).
 Usually, you need 20 work credits earned in the last 10 years.

 You will also need to have worked recently to qualify for Social Security disability benefits.
 If you worked in your youth but took off 6 years to raise a family, you will no longer qualify for Social Security disability benefits.
 Most SSDI recipients need to have worked recently, usually any 5 of the past 10 years.

 If you have worked intermittently, but have earned income within the past couple of years, you may be eligible for Social Security disability benefits.

 If you haven't worked enough, there is still hope for your claim.
 You can apply for Supplemental Security Income (SSI) benefits.
 These benefits are for people of all ages with a severe financial need.
 Rather than taking into consideration the of years worked and work credits, the SSA will look at your income and assets.
 If you are within the income limits, then you may will qualify for disability benefits.

 Once you establish if you have worked long enough for SSDI or if you are within the income limits for SSI, you will need to meet the medical requirements.
 These are the same for both SSI and SSDI.

 To medically qualify, you will need to meet a Blue Book listing.
 The Blue Book is the guide used by the SSA to assess if someone is medically eligible for disability benefits.
 Within the Blue Book, you can find conditions that qualify for disability benefits and the requirements that need to be met for that specific condition.
 This includes things like specific test results, doctors notes, medications, treatment options, etc. Look over the Blue Book with your doctor to make sure you medically qualify.